On the Structure of Unique Shortest Paths in Graphs: Main Characterization Theorems

-We now turn to the setting of strong metrizability in directed acyclic graphs.
-This is clearly a special case of general directed graphs, and thus all of our theory in and around Theorem \ref{thm:main} extends immediately.
-However, we are able to obtain an interesting simplification to Theorem \ref{thm:main} in this setting, which we will discuss here.
+In order to study strong metrizability in DAGs, we can define acyclic path systems as follows:

-\begin{definition} [Acyclic Path Systems] A path system $S = (V, \Pi)$ is \emph{acyclic} if there is a total ordering of the nodes in $V$ such that the nodes in each $\pi \in \Pi$ appear in this order.
-This ordering is then called a \emph{topological ordering} of $V$. \end{definition}
+\begin{definition} [Acyclic Path Systems] A path system $S = (V, \Pi)$ is \emph{acyclic} if we can choose a total ordering of its nodes (called a \emph{topological ordering}) such that the nodes in each $\pi \in \Pi$ appear in this order.\footnote{An equivalent definition is that $S$ is acyclic iff it does not contain a ``directed cycle'' -- that is, a system consisting of $k$ nodes and $k$ paths with two nodes each, arranged in a directed cycle -- as a subsystem.} \end{definition}

-Our simplification arises from a cleaner definition of polyhedral path systems.
-Let us define: \begin{definition} [Globally Balanced Cell Decompositions] We say that a $2$-colored cell decomposition of a manifold is \emph{globally balanced} if it has the same number of cells of each color.
-We shall say that a manifold satisfying the old definition of balanced (at most one marked arc on the boundary of each cell) is \emph{locally balanced} to emphasize the distinction. \end{definition}

-We make the following observation: \begin{lemma} Let $M$ be a cell-decomposed $2$-colored compact orientable $2$-manifold.
-Let $T$ be the corresponding path system as in Theorem \ref{thm:mprops}, and suppose that $T$ is acyclic.
-Then $M$ is locally balanced if and only if it is globally balanced. \end{lemma} \begin{proof} Suppose that $M$ is locally balanced and let $c$ be the number of gray cells in $M$.
-Every gray cell must have a marked arc on its boundary; otherwise, the set of arcs on its boundary correspond to a directed cycle that violates acyclicity of $T$.
-Hence there are exactly $c$ total marked arcs in $M$.
-Since $T$ is acyclic it is simple, so there is exactly one marked arc on the boundary of each colorful cell.
-Thus there are $c$ colorful cells in $M$, so $M$ is globally balanced.

-On the other hand, suppose that $M$ is globally balanced and so it has exactly $c$ gray and colorful cells.
-As before, every gray cell has at least one marked arc on its boundary since $T$ is acyclic.
-Thus no gray cell can have two marked arcs on its boundary, or else another gray cell would have zero.
-It follows that each gray cell has exactly one marked arc on its boundary, and so $M$ is locally balanced. \end{proof}